microfluidix/well_analyser/README.md

 The well images are extracted from their native `ND2` format to tiff files using Nikon proprietary software.
 All the images are now in a single folder and indexed according to their position number, time frame and channel.
 See the format in the `example_image` folder.

 The image analysis code is designed to be called from the command line in the terminal.
-To see all the analysis options available type:
+To see the possible command options call:

 ```
 python -m api.track_ot1 --help